-In order to be considered for regular admission to the MALS program, you will need:
+In order to be considered for regular admission to the MAIS program, you will need:

-- 1. an application for admission to Northern Kentucky University; - 2. a bachelor's degree from a regionally accredited institution with a minimum undergraduate GPA of at least 3.0 on a 4.0 scale; - 3. official transcripts for all undergraduate and graduate work; - 4. a personal résumé that reflects both work and academic experience; - 5. two letters of reference; and - 6. a letter of intent between 500 to 1000 words stating your academic goals and the proposed area of interest in the MALS program.
+- An application for admission to Northern Kentucky University. - A bachelor's degree from a regionally accredited institution with a minimum undergraduate GPA of at least 3.0 on a 4.0 scale. - Official transcripts for all undergraduate and graduate work. - Two letters of reference from persons qualified to evaluate potential for successful performance in the graduate program. - A personal resumé that reflects both work and academic experience. - A letter of intent between 500 and 1000 words stating your academic goals and your proposed area of interest in the MAIS program.